 Public forest: Forestland held in government ownership in trust for the citizens of a city, county, state, or nation.
-For the purposes of this Standard, public land refers to non-federal public land.

 Rare ecological community (including plant community): Those ecological communities that have been identified by state or federal agencies, or natural heritage databases to be rare, consistent with the parameters for determining RTE species.